Skip to contents

 Filter sites by trait coverage

-Now that we have filtered our traits and species of interest we need to filter the sites, that contain enough species for which the traits are available.
-Similarly to above the function is fb_filter_sites_by_trait_coverage() it takes as two first arguments the site x species data.frame and the species x traits data.frame.
+Now that we have filtered our traits and species of interest, we need to filter the sites that contain enough species for which the traits are available.
+Similarly to above the function is fb_filter_sites_by_trait_coverage() it takes as first two arguments the site x species data.frame and the species x traits data.frame.
 The third argument is threshold_traits_proportion that indicates the percent coverage of traits to filter each site.
 Note that this coverage is weighted by the occurrence, abundance, or cover depending on the content of the site x species data.frame.

 Let’s say here we’re interested in sites for which our species with available traits represent at least 90% of the species present: